gloglita/idock/README.md

 idock
 =====

 idock is a multithreaded [virtual screening] tool for flexible ligand [docking] for computational drug discovery.
-It is hosted by GitHub at https://github.com/HongjianLi/idock under [Apache License 2.0].
+It is inspired by [AutoDock Vina], and is hosted by GitHub at https://github.com/HongjianLi/idock under [Apache License 2.0].

 Features